 \subsection{Reassessing One-Shot \textit{DBP} Robustness with Accurate Gradients}

-As noted in~\S\ref{sec:theory}, \textit{DBP}'s robustness stems from two flaws: inaccurate gradients and flawed evaluation.
+As noted in~\S\ref{sec:theory}, \textit{DBP}'s robustness stems from two factors: inaccurate gradients and improper evaluation.
 As our work offers enhancements on both fronts, we evaluate each factor separately.
-Here, we isolate the gradient issue by re-running prior experiments under the same (flawed) single-evaluation protocol, but with accurate gradients via our \textbf{DiffGrad} module and compare the results to those from the literature.
+Here, we isolate the gradient issue by re-running prior experiments under the same (problematic) single-evaluation protocol, but with accurate gradients via our \textbf{DiffGrad} module and compare the results to those from the literature.
 Despite using only 10 optimization steps (vs. up to 100 in prior work), our method significantly outperforms all gradient approximations and even recent full-gradient methods.
 For \textit{DiffPure}, we lower robust accuracy from $62.11\%$ (reported by~\citet{liu2024towards}) to $48.05\%$, and for \textit{GDMP}, from $24.53\%$ (Surrogate~\cite{lee2023robust}) to $19.53\%$.
-These results expose major flaws in existing gradient implementations and invalidate claimed gains from enhancement strategies like \textbf{DiffAttack}.
+These results expose the issues in existing gradient implementations and invalidate claimed gains from enhancement strategies like \textbf{DiffAttack}.
 Full breakdowns and additional baselines are provided in \aref{app:one_shot}.

 \textbf{Evaluations Under~\citet{liu2024towards}'s Protocol.} \citet{liu2024towards}, like \textbf{DiffHammer}~\cite{diffhammer} and our own analysis, note that evaluating a single purification at attack termination inflates robustness scores.
 To address this, they propose a refined 1-evaluation protocol, which tests 20 purifications of the final \textit{AE} and declares success if any fail.
 This offers a stricter assessment than earlier one-shot methods, though still weaker than Wor.Rob (see~\S\ref{subsec:flaws}).
 Accordingly,~\citet{liu2024towards} group their method with one-shot evaluations.
-Repeating their setup using \textbf{DiffGrad} (20 attack iterations, $N=10$ EOT), we observe a dramatic drop in robust accuracy: on WideResNet-28-10, we improve upon~\citet{liu2024towards}'s results by $25.39\%$ and $30.42\%$ for \textit{DiffPure} and \textit{GDMP}, respectively—bringing the Rob Accs down to $30.86\%$ and $10.55\%$.
+Repeating their setup using \textbf{DiffGrad} (20 attack iterations, $N=10$ EOT), we observe a dramatic drop in robust accuracy: on WideResNet-28-10, we improve upon~\citet{liu2024towards}'s results by $25.39\%$ and $30.42\%$ for \textit{DiffPure} and \textit{GDMP}, respectively—bringing the Rob-Accs down to $30.86\%$ and $10.55\%$.
 These results confirm the superiority of \textbf{DiffGrad}'s gradients and expose \textit{DBP}’s realistic vulnerability.
 Detailed results are in \aref{app:liu}.